marcomaggi/mbfl/README.md

   defaults to: `/usr/bin/sudo`.

-* `--with-whoami=/path/to/whoami` allows  the selection of  the pathname to  the  executable  `whoami`;  this pathname  is  hard-coded  in  the library.
-It defaults to: /usr/bin/whoami.
+* `--with-whoami=/path/to/whoami` allows  the selection of  the pathname to the executable `whoami`, which is  meant to be the program from the package GNU Coreutils; this pathname is hard-coded in the library.
+It defaults to: /bin/whoami.

+* `--with-id=/path/to/id` allows  the selection  of the pathname  to the executable `id`, which is meant to be the program from the package GNU Coreutils; this  pathname is hard-coded  in the library.
+It defaults
+  to: /bin/id.

 The Makefile is designed to allow parallel builds, so we can do: